bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Bash-Commands-That-Save-Me-Time-and.md

 -   <span id="9bfc">You can also copy a directory by adding the `-r` option, like `cp -r directory_to_copy new_directory_name`.</span>

-_The_ `-r` _option for "recursive" means that it will copy all of the files including the files inside of subfolders._
+*The* `-r` *option for “recursive” means that it will copy all of the files including the files inside of subfolders.*

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*MnmzMiioIYCuK92B.gif" class="graf-image" /></figure>Here I copied all of the files from the folder to folder-copy.